spottedd-spotify/spottedd-spotify.github.io/_pages/contents.md

 plots below, some features (_speechiness, key_) are quite helpful in differentiating our songs, while some are virtually useless (_tempo_).

-{% include gallery caption="Spotifiy audio features by k-means cluster" %}
+{% include gallery_kmeans caption="Spotifiy audio features by k-means cluster" %}

 # Baseline Modeling
 In our first iteration, we used a combination of supervised and unsupervised